OpenstackForkedProjects/openstack-tutorial/tutorial/preparation.rst

 ..   keypair on the outer cloud, so that you can connect from the bastion.

-In our setup we are going to use a "bastion VM" as a gateway for the rest of the OpenStack services.
+As mentioned: in our setup we are going to use a "bastion VM" as a gateway for the rest of the OpenStack services.
 Since by default Ubuntu is bringing up only the first network interface [#sadnote]_ and the routing between the "openstack-public" and the "uzh-public" is provided by the "openstack-public-to-uzh-public" router, when starting the VM we have to ensure that "openstack-public" is provided via NIC1 as shown on the picture.

 .. image:: ../images/bastion_networking.png

 Of course, the order is preserved also when you start from command line.

 Assume this is the output of ``nova net-list``::